mbsa-tud/tsad_platform/README.md

 #### Add model

-**IMPORTANT** The process for adding new deep-learning based, semi-supervised models - similar to the currently implemented ones - is explained [below](#add-deep-learning-anomaly-detection-models).
+**IMPORTANT** The process for adding new deep-learning based models for semi-supervised anomaly detection - similar to the currently implemented ones - is explained [below](#add-deep-learning-anomaly-detection-models).
 However all types of models can be added as described in the following.

 The process for adding a model/algorithm is as such:

-1. **Add the training function call**: This step is only required if your model is semi-supervised or supervised (see [Learning type](#learningtype)).
+1. **Add the training function call**: This step is only required if your model is used for semi-supervised or supervised anomaly detection (see [Learning type](#learningtype)).
  Go to the folder `tsad_platform > src > models_and_training` and open the file `train.m`.
 Add your model name within the main *switch* statement, then call your training function and save the trained model in the `Mdl` variable:

     ```matlab